Calculate Similarity Between Article Elements Using spaCy

 Step 5: Load Content Data from CSV

-Load the content data from a CSV file with Pandas.
+Load the content data from the CSV into a DataFrame with pandas.

 qr_article_body_content = pd.read_csv("blog_data.csv")